danieltazevedo/SD-FlightBooking/README.md

 # Distributed Systems - Project (21/22)

-DistributedTravel: Flight booking platform in the form of client-server pair in Java using sockets and threads.
+FlightBooking: a platform in the form of client-server pair in Java using sockets and threads.

 ## Final grade: